utlive/HDRMAX/Readme.md

 ### 2023-03-17
 - Added the ability to train the model on custom datasets.
-- Added the HDR AQ model.
-The program to obtain the VIF and DLM features after nonlinear transform.
-This implementation assumes that the input video is in YUV420p10le format, and are 3840x2160 pixels.

 ## HDR-VMAF
 This is the code implementation of the HDR-VMAF, HDR MS-SSIM and HDR-SSIM mentioned in the paper "Making Video Quality Assessment Models Robust to Bit Depth".
 This implementation has three models, the HDR-VMAF, HDR MS-SSIM and HDR-SSIM model.
 All of them are full reference HDR VQA models.